TUVIMEN/forumscraper/README.md

 `ForumExtractorIdentify` scrapers additionally have `identify` method.

-which take as argument url, optionally already downloaded html either as `str`, `bytes` or `reliq` and state which allows to append output to previous results, and the same type of settings used on initialization of class, e.g.
+which take url as argument, optionally already downloaded html either as `str`, `bytes` or `reliq` and state which allows to append output to previous results, and the same type of settings used on initialization of class, e.g.

 ```python
     ex = forumscraper.Extractor(headers={"Referer":"https://xenforo.com/community/"},timeout=20)